igorkry/tnt4j-streams/README.md

  * FileName - the system-dependent file name or file name pattern defined using wildcard characters `*` and `?`.
 (Required)
  * FilePolling - flag `true/false` indicating whether files should be polled for changes or not.
 If not, then files are read from oldest to newest sequentially one single time.
 Default value - `false`.
 (Optional)
-    * FileReadDelay - delay is seconds between file reading iterations.
+    * FileReadDelay - delay in seconds between file reading iterations.
 Actual only if `FilePolling` property is set to `true`.
-Default value - 15sec.
+Default value - `15sec`.
 (Optional)
  * RestoreState - flag `true/false` indicating whether files read state should be stored and restored on stream restart.
 Note, if
  `StartFromLatest` is set to `false` - read state storing stays turned on, but previous stored read state is reset (no need to delete state file manually).
 Default value - `false`.
 (Optional)